There is a lot of interest, and talk about, digital transformation.

 It’s about using technology to its maximum potential to make an organisation more effective.
 It’s about changing the company culture so that innovation is prioritised, change is welcomed, and mistakes are tolerated as part of the learning process.

-Digital transformation is about leaving the past behind, walking away from inefficient and wasteful analogue processes and keeping up with nimble competitors.
+It is about leaving the past behind, walking away from inefficient and wasteful analogue processes and keeping up with nimble competitors.

 Some commentators highlight the negative drivers of digital transformation.
 A Guardian contributor wrote that: “Businesses don’t transform by choice… Businesses go through transformation because they have failed to evolve.”